-Rest assured: yes, with such a powerful voice comes a keen knowledge of the debt I owe your children, and your children’s children, to use it as prolificly as I reasonably can.
+Rest assured: yes, with such a powerful voice comes a keen knowledge of the debt I owe your children, and your children’s children, to use it as prolificly as I humanly can.
 Every day above ground for one small man is a giant gift to mankind, and when at last the clicking of my keyboard falls silent it will be too late for regrets.
 I do not think that you shall ever see the ilks of me again.
 Not any generation soon.

-Loath as I am to give unsolicited advice, readers, I confidently fear you people are going to look back and curse yourselves, wishing against wish that just one of you had had the ass-getting-up-off-of to get up off of your ass and open a Patreon account for me (something YOU KNEW I was too self-effacing to do personally).
+Loath as I am to give unsolicited advice, reader, I confidently fear you people are going to look back and curse yourselves, wishing against wish that just one of you had had the ass-getting-up-off-of to get up off of your ass and open a Patreon account for me (something YOU KNEW I was far too self-effacing to do personally).

 That’s just my concern.
 Take it or leave it, I thought you deserved to know.

 In any case, my absence from these pages in ultimate days isn’t your fault, reader.
 For once.

 It was the future’s fault.
 As you probably know, the future is the children of Australia.
 And said future has been holding what we call a wag-off, or bludge-in.

 All across the continent, the continent’s top pubescent minds have been on truancy strike for the last day or two (the press isn’t sure).
 Their point: to decry grownup inaction on today’s number one childhood fear, more popular even than the dark, closeted razor-murderers, dunny snakes and other classics of the Tween Terror genre.
 I’m talking about climate change, obviously.